-SFHP means Santa Fe Homes Program.
+SFHP means Santa Fe homes program.

-SFHP agreement means an agreement between a property owner of record and the city whereby the city confers benefits in the form of development incentives to the property owner in exchange for compliance with SFHP with regard to providing required SFHP units or alternate means of compliance.
+SFHP agreement means a contract between a property owner of record and the city, whereby the city confers benefits in the form of development incentives to the property owner in exchange for compliance with the SFHP.

-SFHP developer means an owner of a property subject to any SFHP requirements, who is carrying out any phase of developing the subject tract, or as defined in this section, certain successors in title.
+SFHP developer means an owner of a property subject to any SFHP requirements, who is carrying out any phase of developing the subject tract or, as defined in this section, certain successors in title.

-SFHP development means a tract of land or any improvements thereon which are subject to an SFHP agreement.
+SFHP development means a tract of land or any improvements thereon that are subject to an SFHP agreement.